Supreme Court confirms draft suggesting landmark Roe v. Wade abortion ruling could be amended | CBC News

 At times, in between the initial vote and the ruling being released, the vote alignment can change.

+An official Mississippi case opinion from the nine-member court, which has six justices appointed by Republicans, is expected before the end of June.

-Numerous Republican-led states have passed various abortion restrictions in defiance of the Roe precedent in recent years, as well as so-called trigger laws, which would kick in and automatically ban abortions if the Supreme Court sides with abortion opponents.
+Numerous Republican-led states have passed various abortion restrictions in recent years, as well as so-called trigger laws, which would kick in and automatically ban abortions if the Supreme Court provides the legal foundation.

 If Roe is overturned, abortion is likely to remain legal in liberal states.
 More than a dozen states have laws protecting abortion rights.